ottowayi/pycomm3/docs/getting_started.rst

-``pycomm3`` also uses a custom logging level for verbose logging, this level prints also prints the contents of each packet send and received.
+``pycomm3`` also uses a custom logging level for verbose logging, this level also prints the contents of each packet send and received.
 If submitting a bug report, this level of logging is the most helpful.

 .. code-block::